Syria violence kills 37, most in Homs

-BEIRUT Syrian troops killed at least 31 people and insurgents killed six soldiers on Tuesday, opposition activists said, on the day President Bashar al-Assad was to withdraw forces from cities 48 hours ahead of the first ceasefire of the 13-month-old conflict.
+BEIRUT Syrian troops killed at least 31 people and insurgents killed six soldiers on Tuesday, opposition activists said, on the day President Bashar al-Assad was to withdraw his forces 48 hours ahead of the first ceasefire of the 13-month-old conflict.

-Activists said 26 people, mostly civilians, were killed in Homs in an army bombardment of the city's Bayada and Khalidiya districts.
-State media said over 30 security personnel killed by rebels had been buried.
-Government restrictions on media hamper independent verification of such accounts.
+Activists said 26 people, mostly civilians, were killed in the city of Homs in Syrian army bombardment of the Bayada and Khalidiya districts of the city of Homs.

+"We have at least 20 martyrs and 70 wounded, most of them women and children," he told Reuters by telephone.

 An earlier report from activists said six people were killed by army shelling in the Homs district of Khalidiya.
-Four were identified by residents in a field hospital, but two were disfigured beyond recognition.
+Four were identified by residents in a field hospital, but two were disfigured beyond recognition by wounds.

-A 220-second video posted on YouTube by activists filming from a rooftop in Homs recorded mortar rounds crashing into the Khalidiya and Bayada districts about every 10 seconds.
-Spouts of pulverised debris burst high into the air with each impact and plumes of smoke drifted over the rooftops.

-Another video shot by flashlight showed the wounded receiving emergency aid in the darkness of what appeared to be a basement, blood splattering the tiled floor.

 In the days leading up to Tuesday's deadline, violence intensified and daily death tolls were often over 100.
 Syria says it has already pulled back some of its troops from the cities in keeping with its undertaking to United Nations and Arab League peace envoy Kofi Annan.